As the last step of setting-up your project, we run some initializing Python code. This code is in a notebook

 By default, the notebook installs the requirements from a

-requirements.txt file if you have one (this is frequently the case with imported projects).
+requirements.txt file if you have one in project root directory (this is frequently the case with imported projects).

 After that, we install all the packages your project is using.
 We save this information in

 .deepnote/requirements.txt periodically by doing a snapshot of your environment with

 pip freeze.
 The file is not shown in your sidebar because it's managed by Deepnote.
 Also, there is no need to put

 !pip install commands into